Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Discussion and Future Work

-Particularly in sensitive domains such as in health care, using high utility ML models is crucial since low utility models and their incorrect decisions might have severe consequences.
-Therefore, many parties still resign from using DP in their sensitive ML applications or set a very high privacy budget for all data points, which results in low privacy protection for the underlying data.
+Particularly in sensitive domains such as health care, applying high utility ML models is crucial.
+This is because incorrect model decisions can have catastrophic consequences.
+Since introducing DP into training often yields decreased ML model utility, many parties still entirely forego its adaptation within their sensitive ML applications, or they assign a very high privacy budget for all data points, which results in low privacy protection.

-The introduction of personalized PATE involves multiple benefits.
-First of all, our methods allow to integrate PATE in a system where individuals whose data get collected can choose what privacy level they want this data to be treated with.
-That option alone might make individuals more willing to share their data.
-This would lead to an increased availability of training data for the PATE teacher models.
-According to recent research, such an increased availability of data has positive effects on the model utility when training with DP \citep{tramer2020differentially}.
-Additionally, our experiments have shown that supporting different privacy budgets within PATE can yield higher utility models since it prevents from having to always comply with the most strict privacy requirements encountered in a dataset.
-For the MNIST dataset, we observe that when as little as $25\%$ of the data points specify a privacy budget of $\log 4$ instead of $\log 2$, more than $150\%$ the original amount of labels can be generated (\cf \Cref{tab:n_labels_mnist_short}).
-When further increasing the privacy budget for that small data population or including more data points with that budget into the training, in our experiments, up to ten times the amount of labels could be generated.
-In general, depending on the privacy budget distributions, even obtaining more labels becomes possible.
-This is due to the fact that the data points with higher privacy budgets can contribute more information while privacy of data points with higher protection requirements can be spared.
+The introduction of our \personalized PATE yields multiple benefits in these scenarios.
+First of all, our methods allow integration of PATE in a system where individual data holders can choose what privacy level they want their data to be treated with.
+That option alone might make individuals more willing to share their data, which would result in the availability of more training data for the ML models.
+This, in turn, is known to have positive effects on the model utility when training with DP~\citep{tramer2020differentially}.
+Additionally, our experiments highlight that our \personalized PATE variants yield more generated labels and higher student model utility than standard PATE which has to comply with the most strict privacy requirements encountered in the training dataset.